 Leave granted under any of the reasons provided by state and federal law will be counted as family/medical leave and will be considered as part of the 12-workweek entitlement in a 12-month period.
-If you are eligible, you may receive the maximum amount of unpaid leave during a 12-month period.
-The Authority will use a "rolling" 12-month period measured forward from the date you begin a leave to determine how much leave time is available to you.
+If employee is eligible, he/she may receive the maximum amount of unpaid leave during a 12-month period.
+The Authority will use a rolling 12-month period measured forward from the date employee begins a leave to determine how much leave time is available to employee.